The Best Neighborhood in San Diego, California: Ocean Beach

 2. OB Farmers Market/Drum Circle

 After the market, at the end of the street, in a quaint grass park next to the boardwalk, you'll find the remarkable drum circle.
-A pivotal OB event that encapsulates the culture of this area of town better than almost anything else, you can hear the rhythmic, primal beating of drums, swing glowing hula-hoops, perform or watch acrobatics, and bask in the hippy glow that is OB.
+A pivotal OB event that encapsulates the culture of this area of town better than almost anything else.
+You can hear the rhythmic, primal beating of drums, swing glowing hula-hoops, perform or watch acrobatics, and bask in the hippy glow that is OB.
+You can always join in on the fun and dancing or just watch, there is always a huge crowd of spectators so feel free to check it out.

 3. Dog Beach

 The happiest place on earth!
-That's right, you thought it was Disney Land, but in all reality it's the OB Dog Beach.
+That's right, you thought it was Disney Land, but in all reality, it's the OB Dog Beach.
 Seriously, just one look at all of those dogs running around the beach as happy as can be against the idyllic sand-and-sea of the beach, no one could be upset anymore.
-Dog Beach is on the north end of OB, and is the only part of the beach that actually allows dogs, and off-leash as well!
+Dog Beach is on the north end of OB and is the only part of the beach that actually allows dogs, and off-leash as well!
 While I've enjoyed bringing my dog down to this magical place many times, sometimes I simply go there to experience the pure joy of it all.
 I suggest grabbing an acai bowl at the nearby Tiki Port and walking down to the dog beach from there.
-Even if you're not usually a 'dog person', no matter who you are, this is a truly wonderful and positive way to start a day in Ocean Beach.
+Even if you're not usually a dog person, this is a truly wonderful and positive way to start a day in Ocean Beach, all of the puppy cuteness is undeniable!

-Please feel free to either comment below or email me if you have any questions about the area, want some more in-depth suggestions on where to get a great beer or the perfect fish taco, or want to tell me about your favorite place in Ocean Beach.
-Stay tuned for more blog posts on San Diego and beyond!
+Please feel free to either comment below, email me, or DM me on Instagram if you have any questions about the area, want some more in-depth suggestions on where to get a great beer or the perfect fish taco, or want to tell me about your favorite place in Ocean Beach.